 An example illustrates how the buying process is really working.
 Suppose a customer wants to fly from San Francisco to Chicago.
 He is buying an airline seat, which — in this time of intense competition among carriers — is often considered a commodity.

-Using his buying hierarchy, our flier first satisfies his requirements for product function ("a business-class seat"), reliability ("on a major, reputable carrier") and convenience ("arriving in time for my 1:00 meeting").
+Using his buying hierarchy, our flier first satisfies his requirements for product function (“a business-class seat”), reliability (“on a major, reputable carrier”) and convenience (“how easily can I buy my ticket”).
 Very likely two or more carriers will meet those requirements.
 If one carrier were to offer a uniquely low price, our flier could make his decision then and there.
 But almost certainly the carriers will offer their seats for the same price.